 - Gift cards to stores we cannot enter due to allergies or mobility issues.
 If you’re going to give a gift to an online store, please consider the shipping fee.

-There are exceptions if you’re willing to also give your time and energy.
-For example:
+There are exceptions if you’re willing to put in extra time and energy!

 - Restock their favorite products.
 Take the time to find out exactly what they enjoy most.

 - Fulfill a specific request.
 When in doubt, ask!
 We are thrilled when people want to learn more about our illness and help!

 Whatever you do, don’t make us feel guilty if your gift makes us sick.
 Sometimes our triggers change and we are as surprised as you are.
 Thoughtfulness, flexibility, and communication goes a long way with mast cell disease.